 How do I stop mould from building up?

-– Remove moisture from your windows with a sponge or window cleaner tool
+– Remove any condensation on your windows with a sponge or window squeegee

-How do I keep the hinges, locks, and mechanisms running smoothly?
+How do I keep my hinges, locks and mechanisms running smoothly?